TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 22/Leviticus 22.31.md

 ---

-Therefore shall ye keep my commandments, and do them: I am Jehovah.
+"Therefore you shall keep my commandments, and do them.
+I am Yahweh.